AstraaDev/Discord-FarmMergeValley-Injector/README.md

 ```js
 this['servi' + 'ces']['mapGr' + 'id']['getCe' + 'll']
 ```
-- There will normally be 1 results.
-Navigate to the first result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
+- There will normally be 9 results.
+Navigate to the third result and set a breakpoint by clicking on the left of the line in the grey area *(see image below)*
 <img src="img/readme_screenshot/FMV_3.png" width="400">

 - Return to the game and click on an object *(the game should stop again)*